EdmundKadus/About/README.md

 # Hello, I'm Edmund

-I have a growing passion in IT.
+I am interested in Information Technology and the security that revolves around them.
+Would love to study & do a deeper dive in encryption some time.